observablehq/framework/docs/getting-started.md

 ### File attachments

-Framework uses [file-based routing](./routing) not just for pages but for data loaders as well: the data loader <code>forecast.json.js</code> serves the file <code>forecast.json</code>.
+Framework uses [file-based routing](./loaders#routing) for data loaders: the data loader <code>forecast.json.js</code> serves the file <code>forecast.json</code>.
 To load this file from <code>docs<span class="wbr">/</span>weather.md</code> we use the relative path <code>./data<span class="wbr">/</span>forecast.json</code>.
 In effect, data loaders are simply a naming convention for generating “static” files — a big advantage of which is that you can edit a data loader and the changes immediately propagate to the live preview without needing a reload.

 To load a file in JavaScript, use the built-in [`FileAttachment`](./data#files).
 In `weather.md`, replace the contents of the JavaScript code block (the parts inside the triple backticks <code>```</code>) with the following code: